datanav/docs/technical/webcrm-exact.rst

      - "string"

-Webcrm Quotationline to Exact Quotations
+WebCRM Quotationline to Exact Quotations
 ----------------------------------------
-Every Webcrm Quotationline will be synchronized with a Exact Quotations.
+Every WebCRM Quotationline will be synchronized with a Exact Quotations.

-Once a link between a Webcrm Quotationline and a Exact Quotations is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Quotationline and a Exact Quotations is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Quotationline and a Exact Quotations:
+The following properties are synchronized between a WebCRM Quotationline and a Exact Quotations:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Quotationline Property
+   * - WebCRM Quotationline Property
      - Exact Quotations Property
      - Exact Data Type

-Webcrm Users to Exact Contacts
+WebCRM Users to Exact Contacts
 ------------------------------
-Every Webcrm Users will be synchronized with a Exact Contacts.
+Every WebCRM Users will be synchronized with a Exact Contacts.

-Once a link between a Webcrm Users and a Exact Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Users and a Exact Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Users and a Exact Contacts:
+The following properties are synchronized between a WebCRM Users and a Exact Contacts:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Users Property
+   * - WebCRM Users Property
      - Exact Contacts Property
      - Exact Data Type